-The development proposal relates to the construction of a manufactured home estate, comprising of two hundred and nine (209) home sites, a community centre and associated infrastructure, at 34 Wyndella Road, Lochinvar.
+The development proposal relates to the construction of a manufactured home estate, comprising of one hundred and eighty two (182) home sites, a community centre and associated infrastructure, at 34 Wyndella Road, Lochinvar.
 The subject site and comprises of one (1) existing allotment zoned RU2: Rural Landscape.

-The subject property has street frontage to Wyndella Road to the west and abuts private rural allotment to all remaining aspects.
+The subject property has street frontage to Wyndella Road to the west and abuts private rural allotments to all remaining aspects.

-The subject site is depicted on Council's Bushfire Prone Land Map as containing Category 3 Vegetation and therefore is considered to be bushfire prone.
+The subject site is depicted on Council's Bushfire Prone Land Map as containing Category 3 Vegetation and the Vegetation Buffer and is therefore considered to be bushfire prone land.